Avinash7564/Avinash7564/README.md

 </p>

 ## 🙋‍♂️ About Me
-🌱 *I’m currently learning :* Data Structures & Algorithms
+🌱 *I’m currently learning :* Data Structures & Algorithms <br/>
 🤝 I’m looking for help with OpenSource Contributions.
-Ping me, if you can guide me.
-Would be grateful.
+Ping me, if you can guide me Would be grateful.  <br/>
-💬 *Ask me about :* JavaScript, React, Redux
+💬 *Ask me about :* JavaScript, React, Redux   <br/>
-🥅 *2021 Goals:* Learning new things and contribute more 📫 You can reach me at [chat](mailto:avinashkumarmbns@gmail.com) ## 🚀 Languages and Tools:
+🥅 *2021 Goals:* Learning new things and contribute more  <br/>
+📫 You can reach me at <br/>
+[chat](mailto:avinashkumarmbns@gmail.com) ## 🚀 Languages and Tools:
 <p align="left">
   <a href="https://www.w3.org/html/" target="_blank">